lotov/lcode3d/docs/tour/coarse_and_fine_plasma.rst

 Fine particles only exist inside the deposition phase.
 There are several fine particles per cell, think :math:`4` or more.
 Their characteristic values are neither stored or evolved;
-instead they are intepolated from the coarse particle grid inside the deposition process.
+instead they are intepolated from the coarse particle grid as a part of the the deposition process (and they don't 'exist' in any form outside of it).

 .. autodata:: config_example.plasma_fineness